 When you are ready, click the ‘finish enrolling’ button.

 This page will provide you with a receipt for the enrolment changes.
 The receipt provides you with a transaction number and a summary of the changes you made.

 If you don't see a receipt on the screen:

-- 'Print evidence of enrolment' under 'Enrolment' in the left hand menu.
+- 'print evidence of enrolment' under 'enrolment' in the left hand menu.
 This .pdf file will show you what units you are enrolled in.
-If the units are not enrolled then you need to revisit your unit selection.
+If the units are not enrolled you need to revisit your unit selection.

 Your enrolment status may be inactive.
 This is because you are not enrolled in the current teaching period but a future teaching period.
-As long as your units are enrolled you are enrolled.
+If your units are enrolled, you are enrolled.
 Your enrolment status will become enrolled once we transition to the next teaching period.